Table of Contents

 Read here to learn more about this impressive gourd.

 Remove the pith, including the seeds thoroughly, and scrape clean using a spoon.
-The seeds, initially whitish green, turn into shiny orange red as they mature.
+The seeds, initially whitish green, turn into shiny orange-red as they mature.

 The salt counter reacts with the bitterness and helps ease the over-powering bitterness.
 When making a soup, I usually just let the salt stay on while the soup broth is simmering.
-I then rinse off the salt and cut the bitter melon into bite-size pieces and add to the soup.
+I then rinse off the salt cut the bitter melon into bite-size pieces and add to the soup.

 Tip #3 is to complement Bitter Melon with naturally sweet ingredients for the soup

 Red Jujube {Hong Zao 红枣} or Goji Berry are two excellent ingredients that are naturally sweet to compensate for the bitterness.
-Both Goji Berry and Red Jujube are superfood by themselves, by the way.
+Both Goji Berry and Red Jujube are superfoods by themselves, by the way.

 How to make a delicious Bitter Melon Rib Soup?